ut-issl/s2e-documents/Specifications/Component/AOCS/Spec_RWJitter.md

         - input
             + angular velocity of the RW
         - output
-            + jitter force and torque in component frame
+            + jitter force and torque in the component frame
             + jitter force and torque in body frame

     3. algorithm